 Notes

 - If you live in Europe, use eggs safely stored at room temperature (not in the fridge).
-This won't affect the taste of the finished cake.
+This will not affect the finished cake's taste.

 - If the cakes darken quickly, try to bake the meringue disks with the oven ajar or shorten the baking time.